Internal Medicine Residency Program

 Who we are

 A central goal of the program is to create an atmosphere where various cultural and ethnic differences are not only recognized, but respected, understood and embraced.
-Our faculty draws from national leaders in there specialty and in resident teaching.
+Our faculty draws from national leaders in their specialty and in resident teaching.
 Our residents hail from both MD and DO medical schools throughout the US as well as abroad.
 The well-being of our community is fostered through supportive teaching and learning interactions.
 See our residents and faculty here.

 "The 'typical resident' at Legacy is almost non-existent.
 I think this is one of the terrific things about this program -- the heterogeneity of house staff who come here to train ... men, women, variety in ages from late 20s to 40s, parents, singles, straight, gay -- they are all welcome here.
 It's a place where they all get along well and display a great spirit in working together." -- Stephen Jones, M.D., MACP, Swigert Chair of Medicine